marinalexs/esce_ml/README.md

 For pickle files, data and labels are stored in a dictionary.
 The data is stored in "data" and the individual labels a stored in "label_{label}".

+Generated data files using *datagen* are stored in the `data` directory.

 ## Creating grid files